Filing a Mesothelioma Lawsuit: Answers to Common Questions

 4. How much will it cost for you to represent me?

 Again, nothing.
 There is no financial risk on your part in filing a mesothelioma lawsuit.
 The lawyers from Simmons Hanly Conroy represent clients on a “contingency” basis, which means that we will only collect a fee if and when you collect a settlement from a mesothelioma lawsuit.
 A mesothelioma attorney will meet with you to go over these matters in detail.

 5. How much can I expect to receive through a lawsuit?

 Recovery results truly vary per client.
 The amount you receive from your mesothelioma lawsuit depends on a variety of factors including whether your case gets a settlement or a jury verdict.
-To get a better idea about what compensation you can expect through a mesothelioma lawsuits, please contact one of our lawyers.
+To get a better idea about what compensation you can expect through a mesothelioma lawsuit, please contact one of our lawyers.

 6. Why should I hire you instead of a firm closer to my home?

 Although Simmons Hanly Conroy is a law firm based in Illinois, our mesothelioma lawyers have represented individuals and families affected by mesothelioma from all across the country, recovering millions of dollars in the process.*

 While each asbestos litigation case is unique, the law imposes certain time limitations on how long one can wait to file a mesothelioma lawsuit until it is “too late.”
 These are called “statutes of limitations.”
 Essentially, an individual only has a certain period of time after they are diagnosed with an asbestos-related disease in which to file their asbestos claim.
 As a result, we advise that you contact us immediately so that we can evaluate your case.